lintool/warcbase/README.md

 Spark Quickstart
 ----------------

 For the impatient, let's do a simple analysis with Spark.
 Within the repo there's already a sample ARC file stored at `src/test/resources/arc/example.arc.gz`.
+Our supporting resources repository also has [larger ARC and WARC files as real-world examples](https://github.com/lintool/warcbase-resources/tree/master/Sample-Data).

-If you need to install Spark, [we have a walkthrough here for installation on OS X](https://github.com/lintool/warcbase/wiki/Installing-and-Running-Spark-under-OS-X).
+If you need to install Spark, [we have a walkthrough here for installation on OS X](http://lintool.github.io/warcbase-docs/Installing-and-Running-Spark-under-OS-X/).
 This page also has instructions on how to get Spark Notebook, an interactive web-based editor, running.

 Once you've got Spark installed, you can go ahead and fire up the Spark shell: